PEAK-Legacy/Trellis/README.txt

 =======

 Open Issues
-  * Debugging code that does modifications is difficult, due in part to the fact that printing a cell can change its state, and in part to the fact that it's hard to know what cells are what.
+  * Debugging code that does modifications can be difficult because it can be hard to know which cells are which.
 There should be a way to give cells an identifier, so you know what you're looking at.

   * Coroutine/task rules and discrete rules are somewhat unintuitive as to their results.
 It's not easy to tell when you should ``poll()`` or